Commitment + Clinical Leadership = Better Outcomes

 Swimming

-Here’s some of the benefits of swimming, according to swimming.org:
+Here’s some of the benefits of swimming:

-2. Full body workout.
-When your body is submerged in water, you’re using all parts of the body to move – arms, legs, etc. There’s few activities that allow you to work out all of your joints at the same time.
+- Full body workout.
+When your body is submerged in water, you’re using all parts of the body to move – arms, legs, and core.
+Swimming is one of the few exercises that allows you to work out all of your body at the same time.

 Walking

+With the warm weather, this is now the perfect time to go outside for a walk.
 Walking is one of the best exercises for seniors because it can help empower you or your loved one’s joints.
 When you walk, the muscles in your knees and hips strengthen over time.

-• Helps burn calories.
+- Helps burn calories.
 When you walk, you’re burning calories by using the energy stored within your body.
 This can help you or your loved one lose weight over time and stay healthy.

-• Walking daily can help improve sleep.
+- Walking daily can help improve sleep.
 Studies show that walking can help you sleep as you age.
 This is especially true for older women ages 50-75, since women who walk in morning are less likely to experience insomnia.

-• Keeps your heart healthy.
+- Keeps your heart healthy.
 When you walk, your heart starts pumping and your heart rate increases.
 Over time, your blood pressure will decrease and your heart will strengthen.

 Senior Fitness Classes